aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 bike_rides$day_of_week <- format(as.Date(bike_rides$date),"%A")
 ```

-Added a column representing the duration of each trip in seconds, then
+Add a column representing the duration of each trip in seconds, then
-changed it to the correct data type.
+change it to the correct data type.

 ``` r
 bike_rides$ride_length_seconds <- difftime(bike_rides$ended_at,bike_rides$started_at)